For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Fancy joining the hundreds of thousands of international students who study in the UK every year?
 Here's a lowdown of all the costs you'll need to take into account.

-From the 2021/22 academic year onwards, new EU students are classified as 'international'.
+Since the start of the 2021/22 academic year, new EU students have been classified as 'international'.
 If you started your course before then, you'll need to look at our guide to tuition fees for EU students.

 How much are UK tuition fees for international students?